PRIVACY NOTICELast Updated April 2022

 We will make reasonable efforts to verify in such cases, where appropriate, that consent is given or authorized by the holder of parental responsibility over the child, taking into consideration available technology.

-Your Personal Information may be transferred to, and maintained on, systems located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.
+Your Personal Information may be transferred to, and maintained on, systems located outside of your state, province, country, or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.
 If you are located outside United States and choose to provide information to us, please note that we transfer the information, including Personal Information, to the United States and process it there.
 If you are in the EU, in transferring your Personal Information to countries outside of the EU, we will take appropriate steps to ensure that such recipients act in accordance with applicable laws.
 To the extent that we transfer the personal data to recipients who are located outside the European Union or the European Economic Area, we will provide an adequate level of protection of your personal data, including appropriate technical and organizational security measures and through the implementation of appropriate contractual measures to secure such transfer, in compliance with applicable law.
+In light of the Privacy Shield Frameworks invalidation, Schoox does not solely rely on this mechanism for transfer of personal data from EU and Switzerland to the US.
+We however certify to the framework and execute our obligations as required.
 Security Management at Schoox is designed to protect personal information of its employees and customers.
-Security processes and measures are further explained in the Standard Contractual Clauses (SCC) for our EU customers.
-Please reach out to us at [email protected] for more details.
+Security processes and measures are further explained in the updated Standard Contractual Clauses (SCC) for our EU customers.
+Please reach out to us at [email protected]om for more details.
 Please also read our Privacy Shield disclosure, below, for further information about our self-certification under the SWISS-US, and EU-U.S. Privacy Shield Framework.

 If you are an EU resident and Schoox is processing, and/or transmitting your personal data, then you - as an “EU data subject” – benefit from the following rights and privileges under the General Data Protection Regulation (GDPR):